 Like Costco, you will have to be a member to buy a hearing aid from this retailer, but the savings can definitely be worth it.
 “The warehouse clubs have been at the leading edge along with some online sellers in the new price points,” says Clark.

 Sam’s Club carries Liberty Hearing Aids in several different models including behind-the-ear, in-the-canal and custom-fit devices.
-You can check out the entire available selection online before visiting the store.
-This is a great way to get an idea of pricing.
-The cheapest price I saw for a hearing aid was $625, which is one of the lowest prices I’ve seen.
+You can check out a small selection online before visiting the store, but you may find a bigger selection at your nearest warehouse.
+Still, this is a great way to get an idea of pricing.
+The cheapest price I saw for a pair of hearing aids was $999.98 for the Present All-in-One hearing aids.

 If you do buy a hearing aid from Sam’s Club, you’ll have access to a variety of services as long as you maintain your membership.
 This includes free programming and/or adjustments, use and maintenance training, repair services, annual follow-up tests and more.

 Before you decide where to buy your next device, be sure to check out these five things to know about buying hearing aids at Sam’s Club.